Paul Hermelin: Career

-Hermelin joined Capgemini in May 1993 where he was in charge of coordinating central functions and was appointed as the CEO of the Capgemini Group on January 1, 2002.
+Hermelin joined Capgemini in May 1993 where he was in charge of coordinating central functions.
+Following the merger with Ernst & Young, which he initiated, he became deputy CEO in May 2000 and was appointed as the CEO of the Capgemini Group on January 1, 2002.
 In May 2012, Hermelin became chairman and CEO of the Capgemini Group.

 In May 2020, Aiman Ezzat succeeded Hermelin as chief executive officer and Paul Hermelin continues as chairman of the board of directors.

 In January 2013, Hermelin was appointed by Minister of Foreign Affairs Laurent Fabius as France's Special Representative for Economic Relations with India.
+In 2014, employees of Indian nationality made up a third of the Capgemini Group's workforce i.e. almost 47,000 people.